AshwaniDev101/Flutter-DisciplinePlus/README.md

-# discipline_plus
+# DisciplinePlus

-DisciplinePlus is a productivity app designed to help you build strong habits and master self-discipline.
+A productivity app designed to help you build strong habits and master self-discipline.
 Set daily goals, track your progress, and stay motivated with smart reminders and fun daily memory challenges.

 ## Getting Started